gitee2github/docs/docs/en/docs/Container/installation-configuration.md

 ### Constraints

 - In high concurrency scenarios \(200 containers are concurrently started\), the memory management mechanism of Glibc may cause memory holes and large virtual memory \(for example, 10 GB\).
 This problem is caused by the restriction of the Glibc memory management mechanism in the high concurrency scenario, but not by memory leakage.
 Therefore, the memory consumption does not increase infinitely.
 You can set  **MALLOC\_ARENA\_MAX**  to reducevirtual memory error and increase the rate of reducing physical memory.
 However, this environment variable will cause the iSulad concurrency performance to deteriorate.
 Set this environment variable based on the site requirements.

-    ```
+    ```console
     To balance performance and memory usage, set MALLOC_ARENA_MAX to 4.
 (The iSulad performance on the ARM64 server is affected by less than 10%.)

     Configuration method: